oldme/harvests/README.markdown

 ### do()

 > 'do' execute the function as soon as all their free variables are ready.
-The result is not useful. do don't change the success or fail status for a harvest
+The callback result will not change the success or fail status for a harvest

     harvest.do(functionApi, ... )

 ### Can use third party APIs, prefer other calling conventions?